-I love a good spray paint project, mainly because the payoff is so quick.
-BUT most spray paint projects require you to hold something while you’re painting and I always end up getting paint all over my hands.
+Spray painting projects are some of my favorites because the payoff is so quick.
+BUT most spray paint projects require you to hold something while you’re painting and I always end up getting paint spots all over my hands.

 If you’re looking for spray paint inspiration (so you too can discover the quick way to transform anything), check out this guide for how to spray paint anything.

 Effective Methods to Get Spray Paint Off Skin

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.